Major internet outage: 3.5 percent of internet traffic down

 We really apologize for the inconvenience caused.
 The technical issue was out of our control and impacted a large part of the Internet.
 Despite all our efforts to offer the most robust and continuous service, it shows that Internet services are not infallible and that we continue to be dependent of the Internet as a whole.

 We thank you for your support and understanding for this major Internet outage.
 It motivates us to study and implement additional improvements to the robustness and redundancy of our service.
+Learn more about Mailfence on our press page.

 – Mailfence Team